 Issue Expertise: appropriations, healthcare delivery, graduate medical education, healthcare innovation, Medicare and Medicaid policy, 340B drug pricing program, health professions education and training, mental and behavioral health, health services research, biomedical research, rural health, telemedicine, public health, health disparities, and Small Business Innovation Research (SBIR).

-Ms. Rose has served twice on APLU's Executive Committee for the Council on Governmental Affairs.
-She currently leads the Ad-Hoc Opioid Task Force for CGA.
-Ms. Rose is also currently a member of Women in Government Relations, the Association for Women in Science, and serves on the Board of Directors for the Women Under Forty Political Action Committee.
+Additional Experience: Julie has served twice on the Association of Public and Land-Grant Universities’ (APLU) Executive Committee for the Council on Governmental Affairs (CGA) and she currently leads the Ad-Hoc Opioid Task Force for CGA.
+Julie is a member of Women in Government Relations, the Association for Women in Science, and serves on the Board of Directors for the Women Under Forty Political Action Committee.

 Vital Statistics: Julie received her bachelor’s degree in Political Science from Missouri State University.
 She was raised in Texas and Missouri and these roots still run deep.
 Julie likes good BBQ and Dolly Parton.